 - Type the path to the folder you want to move the files to.
 In this case we are moving the files to the

 /test/imagesfolder.Click “Move file(s)”.Now the files will show up in the “images” folder.

 Moving Files Using FileZilla

 There are many different FTP programs you can use to move your files around.
 Most FTP programs work the same way.
 For tutorial purposes, this section will focus on how to move your files from one folder to another using FileZilla.

 - Open your FileZilla FTP program.

-- To move files from a folder to a subfolder, You can select the files and drag them into the folder within the "Filename" box under the "Remote site" box.
-See the image to the right.
+- To move files from a folder to a subfolder, You can select the files and drag them into the folder within the “Filename” box under the “Remote site” box.
+See the image below.
 In this example we moved the images in the test folder to the images folder.

 To learn how to edit a file see our tutorial on How do I edit a file on my server?.
 Also, see our aticles on How to create a new file and How do I upload a file to my server?.
 To see other articles available on how to manage your files, please visit How to manage your files on your server?.

 Thoughts on “How Do I Move Files on My Server?”